-- Reviews this policy at least annually. - Facilitates mandatory training regarding this policy for employees upon hiring and every three years thereafter, and educational awareness for other Community members annually. - Facilitates the posting of this policy electronically and in visible and accessible locations at College campuses. - Covers costs associated with administrating this policy and complaint procedure, and the cost of mediators and investigators. - Provides an annual monitoring report to Senior Leadership Council summarizing the frequency and types of complaints under this policy, with comparative trend information where possible.
+- Reviews this policy at least annually. - Facilitates mandatory training regarding this policy for employees upon hiring and at refresh frequencies as determined by Environment, Health, Safety and Emergency Services and educational awareness for other Community members in respect to this policy. - Covers costs associated with administrating this policy and complaint procedure, and the cost of mediators and investigators. - Provides an annual monitoring report to Senior Leadership Council summarizing the frequency and types of complaints under this policy, with comparative trend information where possible.